strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

 | Description  | (optional) Write a description for the API token.         |
 | Token type   | Choose a token type: either *Read-only* or *Full access*. |

 3. Click on the **Save** button.
-The new API token will be displayed at the top of the interface, along with a copy button.
+The new API token will be displayed at the top of the interface, along with a copy button <!-- icon -->.

 ::: caution
-For security purposes, API tokens are only shown right after they have been created.
+For security reasons, API tokens are only shown right after they have been created.
 When refreshing the page or navigating elsewhere in the admin panel, the newly created API token will be hidden and will not be displayed again.
 :::